 Information to include in applications

 International applications are often delayed because applicants do not include sufficient information on their previous qualifications or academic achievement.
-For A Level applicants we need to see GCSE and AS results and individual module marks for any AS/A2 modules already completed.
+For A Level applicants we need to see GCSE and AS results and individual module marks for any AS/A2 modules already completed, if they are available.
 For others we typically want to know the results of all qualifications and examinations taken during your final three years of school education.
-If it is impossible to include these on the UCAS form then please send a school transcript and/or copies of certificates covering these three years to firstname.lastname@example.org quoting your UCAS ID.
+If it is impossible to include these on the UCAS form then please send a school transcript and/or copies of certificates covering these three years to email@example.com quoting your UCAS ID.

-- referees do not provide predicted grades for individual examination subjects not yet completed or an overall predicted grade where required.
+- predicted grades for individual examination subjects not yet completed and an overall predicted grade when applicable.

 International Student Support / Visa advice

-New UK visa rules now require any student who needs a visa in order to study on one of our MSci Physics courses (F303, F309, F390) to obtain ATAS clearance before applying for their visa.
-Any applicant made an offer for one of these courses will have the need to obtain this clearance specified as a condition of their offer from Imperial with a deadline of 20 July 2016.
-We recommend that you should apply for this clearance as soon as you have made Imperial your Firm or Insurance choice with UCAS and by the end of June 2016 at the very latest.
+Most International students studying one of our MSci Physcis courses (F303, F309, F390) will require ATAS clearance before applying for their visa.
+Any applicant made an offer for one of these courses will have the need to obtain this clearance specified as a condition of their offer from Imperial with a deadline of 19 July 2022.
+We recommend that you should apply for this clearance as soon as you have made Imperial your Firm or Insurance choice with UCAS and May 2022 at the very latest.
+For more details, see https://www.imperial.ac.uk/study/international-students/visas-and-immigration/atas/.

 The International Office has a useful page of advice on how to complete the application.